mattpap/masters-thesis/sphinx/src/groebner.rst

 1. *Gauss's algorithm* for linear polynomials
 2. *Euclid's algorithm* for univariate polynomials

-In the first case lets consider the following equation system:
+In the first case lets consider the following system of equations:

 .. math::